lndhub-admin/lndhub-admin/README.md

 ### LndHub Admin is a Node.js Lightning Network Toolbox

-Using LndHub's accounting the toolbox enableling building lapp's
+Using LndHub's accounting for user wallets.

-for Ex. creating _Federated Bitcoin Tribes_.

 - Collect HowTo's and Snippets
 - Code Repo fo Admin Extension Components